kyukee/cnv-ist-2020/README.md

 ### Terminal setup - Quickstart

-What variables do you need if you already have a credentials file:
+What variables do you need to export if you already have a credentials file:

     export CREDENTIALS_FILE="$HOME/.aws/credentials"
-    export TF_VAR_ssh_key_pair_name=CNV-2020-project-educate.pem
+    export TF_VAR_ssh_key_pair_name=CNV-2020-project-educate

 ## Usage and testing

-When requesting from a **load balancer**, use port 80.
+When requesting from an AWS **load balancer**, use port 80.

+When requesting from our implemented **load balancer**, use port 8080.

 When requesting directly from a **server**, use port 8000.